Seiten

 Bild von der U.S. Citizenship and Immigration Services

 In addition, a reduction in staff at the U.S. Citizenship and Immigration Services (USCIS) is expected, which is likely to lead to delays in the processing of applications.
-Additional requirements, a possible reduction in staff and an increasing workload are likely to lead (once again) to delays in procedures and a backlog of USCIS applications.

 Introduction of deportation initiatives and restriction of humanitarian programs